 - There must also be a real temple in heaven containing the ark of the covenant (11:19): Moses was told when he built the tabernacle on earth that he was building a copy of what God showed him from Heaven (Heb 8:5).
 The angels at the 7th trumpet are shown coming out of a heavenly sanctuary with the last seven plagues (Rev 15:5-8).

-- Precisely seven thousand people must be killed in an earthquake (11:13): The Bible is full with many such exact numbers of deaths which seem .
+- Precisely seven thousand people must be killed in an earthquake (11:13): The Bible is full of many such numbers of deaths that seem exaggerated.
 God is sovereign and can direct things so that exactly 7000 die or as he made it take exactly Ten Plagues before Pharoah decided of his free will to let his people go (with a little hardening of his heart to help).

 - And, fire must come from two human mouths (11:5): This last one may not be literal despite the rest of the descriptions being literal.
 If we look at it in context, we can see why.